openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let reqPermissionDetails: Array<ReqPermissionDetail>
 ```

 **Description:** Detailed information of the permission set that the application needs to request from the system during runtime.
-Obtained by calling the [getBundleInfoForSelf](#func-getbundleinfoforselfint32) interface with the `bundleFlags` parameter set to GET_BUNDLE_INFO_WITH_REQUESTED_PERMISSION.
+Retrieved via the [getBundleInfoForSelf](#static-func-getbundleinfoforselfint32) interface, with the bundleFlags parameter set to GET_BUNDLE_INFO_WITH_REQUESTED_PERMISSION.

 **Type:** Array\<[ReqPermissionDetail](#class-reqpermissiondetail)>